PauloRlopez/Web_Scraping/README.md

 As well as all material and basketball player images belong to NBA.com:  Copyright © 2017 NBA Media Ventures, LLC.
 All rights reserved.

-I simply did webscraping on this websites and I am not using this images for commercial use.
+I simply did webscraping on these websites and I am not using this images for commercial use.

 **Thanks**